top of page

 Our story

-From 2021 to 2025, Sazani Associates continued to drive innovation at the intersection of education, ESG, and sustainable development.
-In Zanzibar, the ABC Project maintained momentum with over 30 schools engaged in the Healthy and Sustainable Schools Programme, delivered in partnership with Sazani Trust.
-The programme advanced teacher competencies and whole-school development through participatory lesson study, while also contributing to broader policy dialogues on climate and education.
-Sazani's experience was featured in the UNESCO Prospects Journal on Global Citizenship Education and later translated into the development of the Global Learning Pathway training.
+From 2021 to 2025, Sazani Associates has continued to drive innovation at the intersection of education, ESG, and sustainable development.
+We maintained momentum with over 100 schools in Wales, Zanzibar and Ethiopia engaged in the Healthy and Sustainable Schools Programme.
+Sazani Trust Zanzibar assumed control of project delivery in Zanzibar.
+Our education programmes continued to advance teacher competencies and whole-school development through participatory lesson study and global learning and education, while also contributing to broader policy dialogues on climate and education.
+Sazani's experience was featured in the UNESCO Prospects Journal on Global Citizenship Education and later informing the development of our Global Learning Pathway.

-Academic collaboration remained a key pillar, with MSc and PhD student mentorship through Swansea University, and postgraduate teaching partnerships with the Catholic University of Valparaíso and UBC Vancouver.
+Academic collaboration remained a key pillar, with MSc and PhD student mentorship through Bath, Swansea and Exeter Universities and postgraduate teaching and research partnerships with the Catholic University of Valparaíso and UBC Vancouver.
 At the EU level, Sazani played a central role in Horizon Europe’s VECTOR project, researching the role of social performance in the critical raw materials sector, and contributing to policy dialogues under the European Green Deal.
 This built on prior involvement in Horizon 2020's INFACT project, where Sazani supported capacity building and stakeholder engagement in exploration regions.

-In 2025, Cathryn was appointed Chair of the CEFAS Blue Economy Panel, guiding strategic foresight and impact alignment in ocean governance.
+In 2025, Cathryn was appointed co-Chair of the CEFAS Blue Economy Panel, guiding strategic foresight and impact alignment in ocean governance.

-Alongside this, Sazani’s longstanding commitment to education for global citizenship was amplified through its involvement in the Global Learning Coalition.
+Alongside this, Sazani’s longstanding commitment to global learning and education and global citizenship education was amplified through its involvement in the Global Learning Coalition.
 Working across academia, NGOs, and policy platforms, Sazani played a leading role in shaping a renewed case for global learning in the UK, contributing to the development of a cross-ministerial House of Parliament portfolio for Global Learning.
 This body of work positioned global learning not only as a pedagogical tool, but as a vital policy lever for tackling climate change, conflict, misinformation, and the just energy transition.

 This five-year period culminating in our 20th year, has marked a maturing of Sazani’s role as a connector between grassroots realities and global policy, delivering locally grounded, internationally aligned solutions in education, ESG, and climate resilience.

 Between 2016 and 2020, Sazani Associates deepened its work in education, climate adaptation, and social performance.
-In Zanzibar, the ABC Project expanded through Sazani Trust, supporting over 30 schools.
+In Zanzibar, the Healthy and Sustainable Schools programme scaled to 51 more schools with funding from Comic Relief, UKAID and the Wellspring Fund, evolving into the ABC Project, anchoring transformative learning for sustainability.
 Sazani joined RELI and PSIPSE, strengthening inclusive secondary education across East Africa.

-As Wales’ education experts in a British Council-funded consortium with Pearson, Sazani delivered the Connecting Classrooms for Global Learning programme, while providing global learning professional development for Welsh teachers.
-The Global Learning Pathway was launched, and the Global Learning Handbook was published, featuring Zanzibar case studies.
+As Wales’ based education experts in a British Council-funded consortium with Pearson, Sazani delivered the Connecting Classrooms for Global Learning programme, while providing global learning professional development for Welsh teachers.
+The Global Learning Pathway was launched, and the Bloomsbury Handbook on Global Learning was published, featuring Zanzibar case studies, from our work.

 2011-2015: Transformation

-As GLEW and ERLAFS funding cycles concluded, Sazani continued school linking, welcoming new Welsh and Zanzibari schools with support from the Wellspring Fund (USA).
-Technical work included input to Xstrata’s ESIA in Mauritania and a new partnership in Bulgaria to strengthen resilience in communities affected by crisis, conflict, and environmental change, building on collaborations in Hungary and Slovakia.
+As EU and DFID funding cycles concluded, Sazani continued school linking, welcoming new Welsh and Zanzibari schools with support from the Wellspring Fund (USA).
+Technical work included input to environmental and social impact and management plans for projects in Mauritania, Niger and the Congo, and a new partnership in Bulgaria to strengthen resilience in communities affected by crisis, conflict, and environmental change, building on collaborations in Hungary and Slovakia.

 Partnership with the Development Education Research Centre deepened through global learning events in Bonn, Brussels, Lisbon, London and Swansea.
 Communications specialist Lisa Farr joined as Director, strengthening internal capacity.